bytefish/bytefish.de/blog/parsing_covid_19_data.md

 The parser code isn't hard to understand.
 I first download the three files from Github, run some basic checks and extract the observation timestamps.
-For each of the CSV files I am creating a dictionary, that holds the Province /Country as the Key and the tokenized CSV data of the whole line.
+For each of the CSV files I am creating a dictionary, that holds the Province / Country as the Key and the tokenized CSV data of the whole line.

 I then iterate over the Province / Countries, and for each one I am zipping all three tokenized lines and create the ``Observation`` based on it.